kloarubeek/FootballManager.Simulator/README.md

   - Final competition standing is printed.

 ## Expectations
-If you run the simulation a 1000 times, the expectation is that each team becomes champion +/- 250 times.
+If you run the simulation a 1000 times, the expectation is that each team becomes champion +/- 250 times (in case all teams have equal strength).

 ## Try out other strengths